LankeyBoard/RulesGraph/generatedRules.md

 slug: NIGHTS-REST

 ruleType: RULE\
 A good Night's Rest is still important to an adventurer.
 To complete a night's rest, spend a minimum of 6 hours sleeping.
 This gives surface level wounds a chance to heal and prepare yourself for the next day.
-When you finish a Night's Rest, return your Stamina to full.
+When you finish a Night's Rest, return your Stamina to full, and gain Fortune's Favor.
 If you are above half Health, return to full Health.
 If you are at or below half Health, return to half Health.
 If you are awake for more than 24 hours in a row, Test your Mettle each hour.
 The difficulty of this test increases by 1 for each hour beyond 24 hours.
 Pass (15+): You suffer no ill effects.
 Mixed (10-14): Reduce your current and maximum stamina by 3.
 Fail (9-): Reduce your current and maximum stamina by 10.
 If you are reduced to 0 stamina in this way you become unconscious.
 You must complete a Night's Rest to remove these effects.

 ### Rest and Relax